hyperledger/indy-hipe/text/attachments/README.md

 schema was desirable.
 Inlining was independently invented, and is suggested by JSON-LD anyway.
 Embedding without appending eliminates some valuable features such as unnamed and undeclared ad-hoc attachments.
-So we ended up wanted to support all 3 modes.
+So we ended up wanting to support all 3 modes.

 ## Prior art
 [prior-art]: #prior-art